 When calculating profits, Sellercloud allows you to switch between Accrual Accounting and Cash Basis Accounting.
-The difference lies in the time when the revenue and costs on an order are recognized.
-Revenue for Cash Basis Accounting is recognized after a payment is received and is based on the Amount Paid.
-Revenue for Accrual Accounting is recognized when the order is completed and is based on the Order’s Grand Total.
+The difference lies in the time when the revenue and costs of an order are recognized.
+Revenue for Cash Basis Accounting is recognized after payment is received and is based on the Amount Paid.
+Revenue for Accrual Accounting is recognized when the order is placed and is based on the Order’s Grand Total.

 Select Cash Basis to apply the Cash Profit calculation method when building the P&L report for an Order.

 When the Cash Basis option is selected, the profit for an Order is determined as follows: (Total Payment Amount – Total Refund Amount) – (Item Cost + Total Fees Amount).

 Note: If a return is initiated and a refund has already been issued, it will be recognized as a loss until the units are received back in stock.